 800-803-9582 | firstname.lastname@example.org

-For students starting in August of 2014, Pacific University School of Pharmacy will be utilizing the centralized Background Check and Drug Testing service through PharmCAS.
-The company, Certiphi Screening Inc., will email students shortly after they are accepted with instructions.
-This information may be sent in two separate messages, one for background check, the other for drug screen.
+Pacific University School of Pharmacy utilizes the centralized Background Check and Drug Testing service through PharmCAS.
+The company, Certiphi Screening Inc., will email students in May with instructions.
+This information may be sent in two separate messages (one for background check, the other for drug screen).
 It is important to complete both processes simultaneously.
-Students should try to complete these requirements within 45 days of confirming their attendance with the program.
-We understand it is not always possible to complete these items within that timeframe.
-The final deadline for completing the Background Check and Drug Testing is June 2, 2014.
+Please do not submit your applications for these tests before May 8th, 2017.

 The School of Pharmacy, along with many IPPE and APPE sites, requires students to receive various vaccinations.
-Students will need to complete the Health History Form and vaccinations by June 2, 2014.
+Students will need to complete the Health History Form and vaccinations by early July, 2017 (exact date TBD).

-For a list of ALL vaccines and blood tests required for the program, please refer to the Stuview the student health form (pdf).
-This form should be completed and returned to Student Health Services (address on top of form) along with the required vaccination documentation by June 1.
+For a list of ALL vaccines and blood tests required for the program, please refer to the student health form (pdf).
+This form should be completed and returned to Student Health Services (address on top of form) along with the required vaccination documentation by early July 2017 (exact date TBD).

 You should keep original documentation of vaccination information for your records, as you will need this information often throughout the program.
 Send copies only of documentation to Student Health Center.